SuperSONIC

 CMS Experiment at the Large Hadron Collider (CERN).

-CMS is testing inference-as-a-service approach in Run 3 offline processing workflows, off-loading inferences to GPUs for machine learning models such as ParticleNet, DeepMET, DeepTau, ParT.
+CMS is testing the inference-as-a-service approach in Run 3 offline processing workflows, off-loading inferences to GPUs for machine learning models such as ParticleNet, DeepMET, DeepTau, ParT.
 In addition, non-ML tracking algorithms such as LST and Patatrack are being adapted for deployment as-a-service.

 CMS Detector